yangg1224/Security-of-Enterprise-System/README.md

 * `system_nonrepudiation` : measures user's attitude towards "I believe that the mobile enterprise system is secured as the system does not deny any transaction that was carried out"
 * `PSave` : (Dependent variable) used in the model.
 It takes a mean of the previous five features and presents for the user's perceived ES security.

+more on paper

 # File Structure
-* Scripts: the folder contains R codes to import and clean data.
+* Scripts: the folder contains R codes to import data, clean data and basic data analysis.
 * Input: The raw dataset and cleaned dataset are in the "data" subfolder.
 * Output: the "paper" subfolder contains pdf, R code and reference list of the paper.
-The "literature" subfolder contains the original paper written by Soubhik Barari, Christopher Lucas, and Kevin Munger and the literature used in our paper.